-- config config options for containers

-- description The description of the profile

-- · devices device options for containers

-- name The name of the profile

-- used\by A list of containers using this profile
+- config (dict) config options for containers - description (str) The description of the profile - devices (dict) device options for containers - name (str) name of the profile - used\by (list) containers using this profile

 9.3 Profile methods

 - rename Rename the profile. - save save a profile.
 This uses the PUT HTTP method and not the PATCH.